Digimask

 Digimask is an avatar technology that allows a user to input a front and (optional) side digital photo of their head which then automatically creates a fully articulated 3D model of that head.
 This 3D model can then be used in digital applications such as video games and mobile phones.
-Digimask technology is the core of the EyeToy: Cameo system for the PlayStation 2 video game console.
+Digimask technology is the core of the EyeToy: Cameo system for Sony's video game consoles.

 In 2001, Digimask was nominated for a BAFTA for Technical Innovation.

 At E3 2006 it was announced that Digimask face-mapping technology would be available using the Xbox Live Vision Camera and featured in the Xbox 360 titles World Series of Poker: Tournament of Champions and Tom Clancy's Rainbow Six: Vegas.

 Games

 The Digimask technology has appeared in the following games: